 The Mayflash has multiple models, and on the more expensive end is the Mayflash F500.
 It far outstrips even the Hori in compatibility, working with PS4, PS3, Xbox One, 360, PC, Android, and the Nintendo Switch.
 It also supports headsets but unfortunately not on the Switch.
 The F500 is larger than the F300 and has a lot more weight to it.
 The buttons and stick are responsive and easy to mod if you like.
 Pick this if you don't mind paying a bit more to use one stick across multiple devices, including the Switch.

 For those who like the Mayflash but don't necessarily need headset support and want to pay a bit less, the F300 is a good option.
-It only costs $60 (at most), is just as sturdy as its more expensive cousin, and has the same compatibility.
+It is not as expensive as the F500, is just as sturdy as its more expensive cousin, and has the same compatibility.
 Really, the main differences are that the device, on the whole, is smaller, and it doesn't have headset support on non-Switch devices.
 If you're only planning to use the fighting stick for Switch, this is a fine, less expensive choice.